booch/presentations/Smaller/slides.md

 * Momentum - sense of accomplishment that you can build on
 * We refactor to make future changes less expensive
     * More time is spent reading and understanding code than writing it
-    * TODO: Find Sandi Metz quote on this
+* Sandi Metz quote:
+    * The purpose (of refactoring) is "to reduce the cost of software"
+        * "The best way to do this is to make small objects"

 ---